duckietown/duckietown-lx/visual_lane_servoing/README.md

 ## Submit the homework

 - After completing the activities, you can proceed to `/05-Visual-Servoing` and follow the instructions to submit your assignment.

+## Grading criteria

+In order to pass, your agent should be capable of navigating in its lane in a *reasonable* manner, where we define "reasonable" in terms of how well the vehicle stays centered in its lane (measured in terms of lateral deviation) and the total distance that the vehicle travels.

+In particular, the following are both required in order to pass:
+* Traveled distance > 4.8
+* Lateral deviation < 4.0

+You can monitor your performance using the [mooc-visservoing challenge leaderboard](https://challenges.duckietown.org/v4/humans/challenges/mooc-visservoing/leaderboard).

+Note that we reserve the right to change these thresholds in order to filter out unstable agents.